Persian Style - Interior Design Explained

 Mirrors with decorative, often gilded frames are a hallmark of Persian décor.
 Place an ornate mirror above a console or mantle to enhance light and create the illusion of extra space.
 Seek mirrors with floral, geometric, or latticework designs to embody the style’s signature elegance.

-Brass, copper, and silver accessories—like trays, vases, or candleholders—bring warmth and shine.
-Arrange a few metal pieces on a coffee table or bookshelves.
-These accents reflect light and nod to traditional Persian craft without overwhelming the space.
+Brass, copper and silver accessories such as trays, vases and candleholders add warmth and shine.
+Arrange a few metal pieces on the coffee table or bookshelves.
+These accents pay homage to the traditional Persian art of metal work and help reflect light in a rather dark place.

 Even small touches of intricate tile—think a mosaic tray, tiled backsplash, or framed tile art—instantly evoke Persian aesthetics.
 Choose patterns in deep blues and greens for authenticity.
 If a renovation isn’t on the cards, decorative objects or art tiles are an easy and affordable option.